 So, give occupational fiction a try.
 By telling stories about work, we can build the value of work in our society.

-If you’d like to read an example (and help get it published), please read my novel The Remainders on Inkitt, post comments and a review, and spread the word.
+If you’d like to read an example, check out my upcoming novel Amiga.
 Thank you for your help.